ulfschneider/ulf.website/content/posts/2023-12-29-styling-check-boxes-and-radio-buttons.md

 Three custom properties are introduced to adjust the basic appearance of the radio buttons:

-The `--radio-size` determines the square dimension of the radio control (in this case it´s equal to the diameter, because the control will be a circle).
+The `--radio-size` determines the square dimension of the radio control (in this case it's equal to the diameter, because the control will be a circle).
 The `--radio-border-width` is the width of the outer border of the radio circle.
 The `--radio-check-size` determines the diameter of the inner circle of a checked radio control.

 Next, the unchecked radio control is styled by using the custom properties: